 Who is Rosso Coffee?

-Over a year of research and study in the roasting side of the business led to one of the best choices we've made to date.
 In November of 2012, we introduced a Probat L12 coffee roaster to our Ramsay location.
-This was after we spent time in the States, absorbing knowledge from industry professionals and practicing the art of roasting on a 100gram Primo sample roaster.
-This addition to Rosso meant we were now responsible for sourcing and roasting all the coffee served on location.
-Allowing us greater control of our production, our craft, and changing the way we look at coffee as a whole.
+This was after we spent time in the States, absorbing knowledge from industry professionals and practicing the art of roasting on a 100g Primo sample roaster.

-As a company, we have now traveled to Guatemala, Costa Rica, Rwanda, Myanmar, Brazil, Burundi and Colombia to purchase green coffee direct from producers and we plan for return visits to harness and build on those relationships - with the same care and intention we maintain relationships with our cafe customers and suppliers.
-From there, we've introduced weekly quality control programs to further understand the science behind coffee varietals, processing methods, roast profiles, brewing parameters and palette development.
+As a company, we have now traveled to Guatemala, Costa Rica, Rwanda, Myanmar, Brazil, Burundi and Colombia to purchase green coffee directly from producers and we plan for return visits to harness and build on those relationships.
+From there, we've introduced weekly quality control programs to further understand the science behind coffee varietals, processing methods, roast profiles, brewing parameters and palate development.

 In October of the same year, we were awarded the ATB Small Business of the Year through the Calgary Chamber of Commerce.
-This was a humbling experience being granted such an honor in a city so diverse and so driven by entrepreneurship.
 Later in the month David and Cole were named to Avenue Magazine's Top 40 Under 40.
 We owe these successes to our amazing community.

 In May of 2018, our team was humbled when Cole won the Canadian Barista Championship.
-With only three weeks to practice before the World Barista Championship in Amsterdam, we were once again humbled, honoured and amazed to make the Finals and finish 5th amongst 58 countries that were represented.
+We were humbled, honoured and amazed to make the World Barista Championship Finals and finish 5th amongst 58 countries that were represented.